alameenamaan/Superstore-Analysis/README.md

 ## ✅ Recommendations

-- Furniture category should be reviewed — consider repricing or discontinuing low-margin products to reduce profit leakage.
+- Furniture category should be reviewed therefore consider repricing or discontinuing low-margin products to reduce profit leakage.
 - Technology category should be prioritized as it consistently delivers the highest profit with minimal discounting.
 - South region needs a targeted sales strategy to close the gap with the West and East regions.
 - Office Supplies discounting should be reviewed and controlled to protect profit margins